DreamCasterX/RHELCertSetup/README.md

   +  Root account => Allow SSH login
   +  User account => Enable administrator access
   +  Ensure kdump is enabled
-+ Set Software Selection to "Workstation"
 + Connect to Internet and register with Red-Hat partner account (Optional)
 #####  2).
 Boot to OS
-+ Assign an IP to HUT & SUT.
-Make sure you can ping HUT <-> SUT successfully
++ Assign an IP to SUT & TC.
+Make sure you can ping SUT <-> TC successfully